 RWM 2019: An Antidote to Professionals Jaded by Endless Brexit Unknowns

-To organise an event which grew in popularity this year of Brexit indecision was in our opinion a remarkable achievement.
+To organize an event which grew in popularity this year of Brexit indecision was in our opinion a remarkable achievement.
 RWM 2019 brought together 14,784 visitors from over 110 countries!
 That's significantly more than in the previous year when just 12,000 professionals attended.

-In our opinion it does once again show that the recycling and waste management industry, which includes AD and Biogas/ Biomethane businesses, is starting to be take up its true role in any sustainable economy.
+In our opinion, it does once again show that the recycling and waste management industry, which includes AD and Biogas/ Biomethane businesses, is starting to be take up its true role in any sustainable economy.
 And, that's right in the centre, as a core materials and energy supply source.